 Camping in Death Valley

-Furnace Creek: this is the only campground that takes reservations.
+Furnace Creek Campground: this is the only campground that takes reservations.
 It offers a pool and showers!
 If you can’t get a campsite here, you can pay $10 to use their facilities.
+You can book this campsite from mid October to mid April.

-Sunset: Across the street from Furnace Creek campground is Sunset, a first come first serve campground.
+Sunset Campground: Across the street from Furnace Creek campground is Sunset, a first come first serve campground.
 This is a large campground that caters to RVs and campers, but there are also plenty of tent campers here.
 This is where I camped for two nights and have no complaints!
-There are restrooms and dishwashing stations here.
+There are restrooms and dishwashing stations.

-Texas Spring: Up the road from Sunset campground is Texas Spring campground.
-Another first come first serve campground, this was full each night I was in the park.
-It doesn’t have as many sites as Sunset.
+Texas Spring Campground: Up the road from Sunset campground is Texas Spring campground.
+Another first come first serve campground, this was full each night I was in the park as it doesn’t have as many sites as Sunset Campground, but it caters to tent campers.
 There are restrooms and dishwashing stations.

-Stovepipe Wells: This campground is located across the street from the hotel of the same name and is also first come first serve.
+Stovepipe Wells Campground: This campground is located across the street from the hotel of the same name and is also first come first serve.
 There is space for RVs or tents here!
 It’s next to the general store, near the sand dunes, and has restrooms and dishwashing stations.

 In any of the above-mentioned campsites, privacy is limited.
 So be prepared for that!